urql-graphql/urql/README.md

 ### Caveats

-`withUrqlClient` implements NextJS's unique `getInitialProps` method uner the hood.
+`withUrqlClient` implements NextJS's unique `getInitialProps` method under the hood.
 This means that any page containing a component wrapped by `withUrqlClient` will be opted out of [automatic static optimization](https://nextjs.org/docs#automatic-static-optimization).
 Automatic static optimization was added in Next v9, so you shouldn't worry about this if using an earlier version of Next.
 This is **not** unique to `next-urql` – any implementation of `getInitialProps` by any component in your application will cause Next to opt out of automatic static optimization.